DomoApps/domo-developer-portal/docs/Apps/Code-Engine/Cards-to-PDF.md

   }

   /**
-   * Return all content of a Page as PDF's.
+   * Return All Content of a Page as PDFs.
-   * This is a strawman of getting all the cards on a page and getting the content a PDF’s.
+   * This is a strawman for getting all Cards on a Page as PDFs.
 If the content
    * is a table, you will get a paginated result.
   **/
   async function page2PDF(pageID) {